mrlesmithjr/ansible-isc-dhcp/README.md

 Requirements
 ------------

-If setting up dhcp failover...define the following variable in host_vars/host...one node as primary and the other as secondary
+If setting up dhcp failover...define the following variables in host_vars/host...one host primary and the other as secondary
 ````
 failover_role: primary|secondary
+failover_peer_address:   #define ip address of opposite dhcp server
 ````

 Role Variables